 A complete guide backed by research with ideas on how to play with the items in your play kits and the skills your toddler is developing at 16, 17, and 18 months old.

-Is The Pioneer Play Kit from Lovevery worth it?
+Is The Adventurer Play Kit from Lovevery worth it?

 No… I would probably recommend skipping the current version of this play kit.